“We have been a paying customer for TMDHosting since March 2019.

 Unfortunately, TMDHosting doesn’t have much else for its online resources—no page for webinars or video tutorials, etc.

-So in my honest opinion, TMDHosting could use an upgrade to an on-site information.
+So in my honest opinion, TMDHosting could use an upgrade to on-site information.
 It’s not bad, but it is far behind what most competitors offer on their sites.

 On the bright side, TMDHosting’s customer service representatives are excellent, whether on live chat, phone, or the ticketing system.